India's Water Crisis: Problems, Implications and Permanent Solutions

 8) Combined Water Supply Management (IWRM)

-sweat direction over sectors and stakeholders to check prompt employ and just dispersion.
-These include measures such as rainwater harvesting, flood management and restoration of natural water bodies.
+sweat direction over sectors and stakeholders to check prompt employment and just dispersion.
+These include measures such as rainwater harvesting, flood management, and restoration of natural water bodies.

 9) Technological innovation